-Option Description -Qunused-arguments Do not emit a warning for unused driver arguments. -fno-crash-diagnostics Disable the auto-generation of preprocessed source files and a script for reproduction during a clang crash.
+Option Description -Qunused-arguments Do not emit a warning for unused driver arguments.
+Disable the auto-generation of preprocessed source files and a script for reproduction during a clang crash.

 Preprocessor options

 Options that control the behavior of the preprocessor.